Which school do you want to support?

 ---|---|---|---|

 In many states, education advocates have turned to the judicial branch of government to make the case for more funding for education.
-Some state constitutions explicitly or implicitly require their school system to provide students at least an adequate education.
-Litigation, or the threat of it, has compelled some states to increase spending on education, but California's courts declined to follow their lead.
+Some state constitutions explicitly or implicitly require their school system to provide students with at least an adequate education.
+Litigation, or the threat of it, has compelled some states to increase spending on education.
+California's courts declined to follow their lead.

 The question is meaningful, anyway.
 What resources do schools actually need in order to provide students with an adequate basic level of education?

-The expert panel recommended the resources and ratios below as a minimum definition of adequate staff and services for a middle school.
-Note that these estimates do not address rising costs related to the teacher pension system, a major category of ongoing expense for the state, school districts, and teachers themselves.
-The pension system is explained in Lesson 3.11.
+The expert panel recommended the resources and ratios below as a minimum definition of adequate staff and services for a middle school:

 Seven periods a day AND two periods for planning and collaboration among teachers. |